kokkos/kokkos-core-wiki/API-Reference/Kokkos::DynRankView.md

 Usage:

-Kokkos DynRankView is a potentially reference counted multi dimensional array with compile time layouts and memory space.
+`DynRankView` is a potentially reference counted multi dimensional array with compile time layouts and memory space.
 Its semantics are similar to that of `std::shared_ptr`.
-The DynRankView differs from the View in that its rank is not provided with the DataType template parameter; it is determined dynamically based on the number of extent arguments passed to the constructor.
+The `DynRankView` differs from the [[View|Kokkos::View]] in that its rank is not provided with the `DataType` template parameter; it is determined dynamically based on the number of extent arguments passed to the constructor.
 The rank has an upper bound of 7 dimensions.

 ## Interface